Notes from the members meeting on June 25, 2017 re: eldership at KW Redeemer.

 Once elders are identified, qualified and ordained in a Presbyterian church, they hold the office of elder for life in the same way that the pastor holds his ordination for life.
 In established churches, there are often enough trained elders that they serve in terms of a set number of years.
 These terms are referred to as “sessions”.
 The length of these sessions vary from church to church, depending on the amount of qualified elders available to serve and the size of the church.
 As KW Redeemer is in the process of setting in our first eldership, those who complete our training process will serve as elders with the lead pastor until future elders are trained and terms are possible.
 The Eastern Canada presbytery is recommending that for KW Redeemer’s size, 4-6 individuals be invited into the training process.

 Eldership is pastoral, missional and theological.
-The presbyterian form of government is not democratic – the congregation selects individuals to be trained to serve and make decisions to further the church’s mission in the city on behalf of its members.
-However, when significant financial decisions need to be made that affect the congregation, such as the purchase of a building, elders form committees of men and women who have the expertise to serve those projects.
+The presbyterian form of government involves having the church membership selects individuals to be trained to serve and make decisions to further the church’s mission in the city on behalf of the members.
+When significant decisions need to be made that affect the congregation, such as the purchase of a building, elders will form committees of men and women who have the expertise to serve those projects.
 Large decisions such as those are brought to the membership for discussion.

 Many church processes are outlined in the Presbyterian Book of Church Order: a large, practical resource document that assists elders and churches in “what to do when” situations.
 The BCO is online: http://www.pcaac.org/resources/bco/